Signal sending chip wins prize for new technology to protect women

-NEW YORK, June 7 (Thomson Reuters Foundation) - A tiny computer chip that sends emergency alerts in areas without cellular phone service has won a global competition for technologies to help protect women and girls from violence, a California-based foundation.
+NEW YORK (Thomson Reuters Foundation) - A tiny computer chip that sends emergency alerts in areas without cellular phone service has won a global competition for technologies to help protect women and girls from violence, a California-based foundation.

 The winning device is so small it is built into a watch and records audio when it is activated, said XPRIZE, which designs competitions to spur technological innovation with a social impact.